Mary Bernheim

 Mary Lilias Christian Bernheim (née Hare; 28 June 1902 – 19 November 1997) was a British biochemist best known for her discovery of the enzyme tyramine oxidase, which was later renamed as monoamine oxidase.
 Bernheim discovered the enzyme system of tyramine oxidase during her doctorate research at the University of Cambridge in 1928, and her research has been referred to as "one of the seminal discoveries in twentieth century neurobiology".

 Early life and education

 Bernheim was born under the name Mary Lilias Christian Hare in Gloucester, England on 28 June 1902.
 However, she was referred to as "Molly" by those around her.
 As a child, Bernheim was raised in India.
 She obtained higher degrees of BA, MA, and PhD from the University of Cambridge in England.
-After finishing her undergraduate, Bernheim received the Bathurst Studentship to work on her PhD research in the Department of Biochemistry at the Newnham College of the University of Cambridge.
+After finishing her undergraduate, Bernheim received the Bathurst Studentship to work on her PhD research in the Department of Biochemistry at the Newnham College, Cambridge.